davharris/dissertation/dissertation.md

 \subsection{Data}

-Code for this section can be found in `mistnet/extras/BBS-analysis/data_extraction/data-extraction.R` in the version control repository at https://github.com/davharris/mistnet/.
+Code for this section can be found in
+`mistnet/extras/BBS-analysis/data_extraction/data-extraction.R`
+in the version control repository at https://github.com/davharris/mistnet/.

-\subsubsection{Partitioning training and test data}
+\subsubsection*{Partitioning training and test data}

 A set of evenly-spaced coordinates were selected across the Earth's surface using `regularCoordinates(12)` in the `geosphere` R package [@hijmans_geosphere_2012].
 The 1559 routes that were more than 300 km from all of these coordinates were included in the training set, while the 280 routes that were less than 150 km away from one of them were included in the test set.

-\subsubsection{Criteria for including a species in the data set}
+\subsubsection*{Criteria for including a species in the data set}

 Hybrids and other ambiguous taxa were identified using simple heuristics (e.g. if the listed common or Latin name included the word "or").
 Such species were excluded from the analysis; code for the heuristics used is available on the mistnet package's version control repository (`mistnet/extras/BBS-analysis/data_extraction/species-handling.R`).
 I also omitted any species that were observed along fewer than 10 training routes to ensure that enough data points were available for cross-validation.
 This left a pool of 368 species for analysis.

-\subsubsection{Included climate predictors}
+\subsubsection*{Included climate predictors}

 The following eight climate predictors were selected out of the 19 Bioclim variables in the Worldclim data set, omitting nearly-collinear variables identified with the `findCorrelation` function in the `caret` package [@kuhn_caret_2012]:

 >bio2: Mean Diurnal Range
 >bio3: Isothermality
 >bio5: Max Temperature of Warmest Month
 >bio8: Mean Temperature of Wettest Quarter
 >bio9: Mean Temperature of Driest Quarter
 >bio15: Precipitation Seasonality
 >bio16: Precipitation of Wettest Quarter
 >bio18: Precipitation of Warmest Quarter

 \subsection{Neural network structure}